MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   > _Added in version 0.6.0_

-- `s3fs_open_kwargs` (_optional_; default:
+- `fsspec_kwargs` (_optional_; default:
-  `'{"cache_type": "all", "block_size": 8388608, "fill": true}'`): JSON string
+  `'{"default_cache_type": "all", "default_block_size": 8388608`): JSON object
-  to pass as keyword arguments to [s3fs.S3FileSystem.open] when reading granule files from S3.
-The default value was chosen to provide optimal speed, after conducting performance profiling for various combinations of possible values, so it should be unnecessary to supply this input.
+  representing keyword arguments to pass to the [fsspec.url_to_fs] function when reading granule files.  **ADVANCED:** Normal usage should leave this input blank, meaning that the default value will be used, which prioritizes algorithm speed over minimizing data transfer volume.

   > _Added in version 0.8.0_

-- `processes` (_optional_; default: number of available CPUs): Number of processes to use for parallel processing.
+- `processes` (_optional_; default: number of available CPUs): Number of processes to use for parallel processing.  **ADVANCED:** Normal usage should leave this input blank, meaning that the algorithm will use all available CPUs.
+This input is intended only for performance profiling purposes.

   > _Added in version 0.8.0_

-- `scalene_args` (_optional_; default: none): Arguments to pass to [Scalene] for performance profiling.
-Normal usage should leave this argument blank, meaning that Scalene will _not_ be used.
+- `scalene_args` (_optional_; default: none): Arguments to pass to [Scalene] for performance profiling.  **ADVANCED:** Normal usage should leave this argument blank, meaning that Scalene will _not_ be used.
+This input is intended only for performance profiling purposes.

   When this input is supplied, the algorithm will be run via the `scalene` command for collecting performance metrics (i.e.  CPU and RAM usage), and the